Evening glove

-Ladies' evening gloves or opera gloves are a type of formal glove that reaches beyond the elbow.
+An evening glove or opera glove is a type of glove that reaches beyond the elbow.
+They are traditionally worn by women on formal occasions.

-Ladies' gloves for formal and semi-formal wear come in three lengths for women: wrist, elbow, and opera or full-length (over the elbow, usually reaching to the biceps but sometimes to the full length of the arm).
+Women's gloves for formal and semi-formal wear come in three lengths for women: wrist, elbow, and opera or full-length (over the elbow, usually reaching to the biceps but sometimes to the full length of the arm).

 The most expensive full-length gloves are custom-made of kidskin.
 Many other types of leather, most usually soft varieties of cowhide, are used in making full-length gloves; patent leather and suede are especially popular as alternatives to kidskin, and are often more affordable than kidskin.
 Satin and stretch satin materials are extremely popular, and there are mass-produced varieties as well.
 More unusual glove materials include leathers made from salmon, python, and stingray.